 |Language||No Language Prerequisite|

-Montpellier is one of France’s fastest growing cities and an emerging cultural and educational center.
-Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, Montpellier is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.
+Live and study in Montpellier, one of France’s fastest growing cities and an emerging cultural and educational center.
+Within easy reach of both mountains and the Mediterranean, and home to 100,000 university students, it is a young, vibrant city with a centuries-old history of intellectual advances and social tolerance.
+Montpellier is the ideal place to experience French culture as a study abroad student.

 Long known as one of France’s most sporty cities, Montpellier is a great place to learn about French sports culture.
-This course will cover such topics as sports tourism, sports psychology and sports pedagogy.
-Students will also learn about several European sports, such as pétanque and team handball, as well as visit several sports-related cites in and around Montpellier.
+This program will cover topics including sports tourism, sports psychology, and sports pedagogy.
+You will also learn about several European sports, such as pétanque and team handball, and visit several sports-related sites in and around Montpellier.

-Students are housed in an extended stay hotel with other program participants.
-Students are responsible for their own meals.
+You will live in an extended stay hotel with other program participants.
+You are responsible for your own meals.

 The program includes excursions to several local sports and recreational facilities.
 Students will participate in local visits, such as hiking in the national park of Cévennes, observing a training session of the Montpellier handball club, and attending a professional handball game.